nidhiy7/Power-BI-Interview-Question-Fresher/README.md

 - Parenthesis () – This is the parenthesis from which the function takes the argument (value passed to the function).
 - Sales – It is the table name from where we want to pick the values.
 - SalesAmount – It is the column name of the table where the values are present.

+### 12) Name some common DAX functions

+Here are some common DAX functions that are used frequently.

+- Aggregation Functions: SUM, MIN, MAX, AVG, COUNTROWS, DISTINCTCOUNT
+- Logical Functions: IF, AND, OR, SWITCH
+- Information Functions: ISBLANK, ISFILTERED, ISCROSSFILTERED
+- Filter Functions: VALUES, ALL, FILTER, CALCULATE, TOPN
+- Date & Time Functions: DATEDIFF, DATEVALUE
+- Statistical Functions: GEOMEAN, MEDIAN
+- Other Functions: UNION, INTERSECT, EXCEPT, NATURALINNERJOIN, NATURALLEFTEROUTERJOIN, SUMMARIZECOLUMNS, ISEMPTY, VAR

+### 13) What is special or unique about the CALCULATE and CALCULATETABLE functions?
+ These are the only functions that allow you to modify the filter context of measures or tables.

+- Add to the existing filter context of queries.
+- Override filter context from queries.
+- Remove existing filter context from queries.

+### 14) What are calculated columns and measures?

+- Calculated columns are the additional column that we create and calculate using DAX expressions.
+- On the other hand, measures are also calculated using DAX expressions but do not add up in the data tables in any form.
+Calculated columns are evaluated at each row, and measures are only evaluated at the level of granularity where they are plotted.

+-